 For Those Who Want to Know More about me Personally

 I was born and raised in Spokane, Washington.
-In 9th grade, I began to become deeply involved in the Christian faith.
-I began college to enter the ministry but later decided my skills and interests better fit business as a career.
 During college, I worked as the bookkeeper for the Seattle office of the March of Dimes and for an arts company that produces Bumbershoot, a massive arts festival in Seattle.

 After graduating from the University of Washington I started with the “big four” accounting firm of Ernst & Young in Seattle.
-My wife and I decided to move back to Spokane.
+My wife and I then decided to move back to Spokane.

 I’ve been part of small companies where one minute I’m doing financial analysis and the next minute I’m shoveling the snow on the front sidewalk.
 I know what it feels like to be in a small company where you feel like the jack of trades and master of none.

 My first CFO position was at a non-profit health clinic system where I worked with doctors, dentists, pharmacists, and mental health providers.
 I’ve also worked for family-owned businesses where I learned how to balance the cash flow needs of the business with the cash flow needs of the owners.

 I’ve seen tough times in business, too.
-Early in my career, I was a financial analyst at a company that filed bankruptcy.
+Early in my career, I was a financial analyst at a company that filed for bankruptcy.
 I was the CFO of a bank during the Great Recession that had some tough losses but survived.
-However, during the tough times the Board asked all the executives, including me, and the auditors to leave.
+However, during the tough times, the Board asked all the executives, including me, and the auditors to leave.
 I know what it’s like to have to pick myself up.

 Along the way, I’ve had the privilege to serve on the board of directors of some wonderful non-profit agencies.
 I’ve been on the board of Redeemer Lutheran Church, Family Promise of Spokane, and Lutheran Community Services Northwest.